KSPModdingLibs/KSPCommunityFixes/README.md

 MIT

 ### Changelog

+##### 1.11.2
+- TextureLoaderOptimizations : restored compatibility with KSP 1.10 and 1.11
+- DockingPortRotationDriftAndFixes : fixed autostruts crossing docking ports not being disabled if only one of the port pair is rotation-unlocked.

 ##### 1.11.1
 - TextureLoaderOptimizations hotfix : was causing loading to hang on KSP 1.10 and 1.11 due to using an Unity method only available since KSP 1.12.
 Will restore compatbility latter, for now the patch is disabled for all versions below 1.12.